-Students must take every reasonable precaution to prevent theft. □ Students must take precautions to prevent damage to District devices (i.e. keep devices away from liquids and extreme heat, transport devices in a protective case, do not leave devices where they will be crushed or dropped, etc.). □ Students will not install applications without the express permission of District administration.
-Students may not modify the configuration or circumvent security setting or Internet filtering.
-Devices may not be modified cosmetically: students will not write on the device or apply stickers to the device.
-Student may not remove District labels or asset tags from the device. ☐ Students will be responsible for adapters.
+- Students are responsible for the general care of the Chromebook they have been issued by the district.
+The Chromebook should always be stored in the district issued case.
+It protects the Chromebook and provides protection when carrying at or away from school - Students must take precautions to prevent damage to District devices (i.e. keep devices away from liquids and extreme heat, transport devices in a protective case, do not leave devices where they will be crushed or dropped, etc.). - Students will not write on the device or apply stickers to the device.
+Student may not remove District labels or asset tags from the device. - Students will be responsible for adapters.
 Adapters will be registered and assigned with the device.
-Students will not trade adapters, and will endeavor to ensure the assigned adapter stays with the device.
+Students will not trade adapters and will endeavor to ensure the assigned adapter stays with the device.
 The adapter and power port are fragile; care must be taken when plugging in and unplugging the adapter.
-It is also important to keep cords where they will not be tripped on: tripping on a cord is likely to damage the device
+Do not carry the device with the power cord plugged in.It is also important to keep cords where they will not be tripped on: tripping on a cord is likely to damage the device. - Students need to charge their Chromebook each evening.
+Only charge your Chromebook with the provided charger.